 VI.
-Cigarette-case in pink and green ribbed gold with cabochon sapphire thumb-piece Signed: AH $3\frac{3}{4}'' \times 2\frac{5}{8}'' \times \frac{11}{16}''$
+Cigarette-case in pink and green ribbed gold with cabochon sapphire thumb-picce ned: $A \star H$ $3\frac{3}{4}'' \times 2\frac{5}{8}'' \times \frac{11}{16}''$ Signed: A\H

 VII.
-Engraved silver powder box enamelled translucent pink, with two small compartments and a mirror in the lid: decorated with mounts and swags in four colours of gold and three rose diamond thumb-pieces

-Both in the Collection of Max Harari, Esq.

-$4'' \times 2\frac{1}{2}'' \times \frac{11}{16}''$
+Engraved silver powder box enamelled translucent pink, with two small compartments and a mirror in the lid: decorated with mounts and swags in four colours of gold and three rose diamond thumb-pieces Signed: H.W.
+Both in the Collection of Max Harari, Esq. $4'' \times 2\frac{1}{2}'' \times \frac{11}{16}''$

 VIII.
-Gold musical box presented to the Prince and Princess Youssoupoff on their twenty-fifth wedding anniversary In a private collection in the United States Full description in Appendix D
+Gold musical box presented to the Prince and Princess Youssoupoff on their twenty-fifth wedding anniversary

+In a private collection in the United States

+Full description in Appendix D

 47. Gold box in the French classic manner, enamelled translucent grey, with green and red gold mounts.
 Miniature of Catherine the Great, signed by Zehngraf, set in lid within a pearl border.
-Signed: M.II.
+Signed: M.H.
 In a private collection in England.
-Diameter: $2\frac{5}{8}$ "
+Diameter: 25"

-48. Moss-agate Easter Egg in Renaissance style, gold mounted and enamelled translucent strawberry and emerald green and opaque white, and set with rose diamonds
+48. Moss-agate Easter Egg in Renaissance style, gold mounted and enamelled translucent strawberry and emerald green and opaque white, and set with rose diamonds Signed: M.II.
+Gold Mark: 72 Height: 37 In the Collection of Stavros S. Niarchos

-Signed: M.Π.
-Gold Mark: 72 Height: 37/8" In the Collection of Stavros S. Niarchos 49.
-Silver seal in the German manner with four caryatids, arm-in-arm, supporting a nephrite ball.
+49. Silver seal in the German manner with four caryatids, arm-in-arm, supporting a nephrite ball.
 Carved silver acanthus leaves decorate the red gold base, which is set with a cornelian.
 The seal is decorated with two rings of rose diamonds within red gold bands.
 A very early Fabergé object.
-Signed: M.II.
-Height: $2\frac{11}{16}$ " In the Wernher Collection', Luton Hoo
+Signed: M.H.
+Height: $2\frac{11}{16}$ In the Wernher Collection, Luton Hoo

 50 and 51.
 Green jasper notecase elaborately decorated with yellow gold scroll mounts set with rose diamonds in the Louis XV style.
-Fitted with two yellow silk pockets, a notebook and a gold interchangeable pen and pencil with a jasper cameo of a warrior set in the top Signed: M.II.
-Gold marks: 72 and crossed anchors 43/8" × 23/4" × 5/8" In the Wernher Collection, Luton Hoo were both originally in the Hermitage Collection Gold marks: 72 and crossed anchors In a private collection in the United States
+Fitted with two yellow silk pockets, a notebook and a gold interchangeable pen and pencil with a jasper cameo of a warrior set in the top Signed: M. $\Pi$ .
+Gold marks: 72 and crossed anchors $4\frac{3}{8}'' \times 2\frac{3}{4}'' \times \frac{5}{8}''$ In the Wernher Collection, Luton Hoo

 IX.
 Snuff-box in engraved red gold enamelled translucent green, decorated with opalescent beads and borders of translucent green and strawberry enamel.
 The lid is set with an allegorical scene painted in grisaille enamels on a panel rimmed with rose diamonds.
-This box is a pastiche based on the French snuff-box shown on plate 52; they
+This box is a pastiche based on the French snuff-box shown on plate 52; they were both originally in the Hermitage Collection Signed: M.II.

-Signed: M.∏.